 In 2005 Tim was promoted to Detective Superintendent in West Yorkshire Police, where he worked as a Senior Investigating Officer on the force Homicide and Major Enquiry Team, based in Bradford.
-During this period, he led a significant number of murder and kidnap investigations as well as a range of other major enquiries.
+During this period he led a significant number of murder and kidnap investigations as well as a range of other major enquiries.
 In 2010 he was promoted to Chief Superintendent in Greater Manchester Police where he undertook a number of demanding roles, including three years as the Divisional Commander at Oldham.
-Throughout his time in South Yorkshire, Tim has taken command of many complex crime investigations and critical incidents, and well as leading a variety of significant organisational change programmes.
+Throughout his time in South Yorkshire, Tim has taken command of many complex crime investigations and critical incidents, as well as leading a variety of significant organisational change programmes.

 In addition to his law degree, Tim holds an MSc in Police Leadership and Management from the University of Leicester, as well as an MBA with Distinction from Durham Business School.

-He is a Specialist Strategic Firearms Commander, a Gold Public Order Commander, and a CBRN Gold Commander.
+He is a Strategic Firearms Commander, a Gold Public Order Commander, and a CBRN Gold Commander.
 He attended the 2016 Strategic Command Course at the College of Policing.

 Tim Forber joined South Yorkshire Police as Assistant Chief Constable in December 2016 and was promoted to Deputy Chief Constable in June 2021.